Resources

 Many of the retirees we speak to appreciate knowing that a portion of their money is not exposed to market risk, but still has more growth potential than just holding it in cash or CDs.
 Considering longer life expectancies, we believe that retirees may need a specific plan to help grow their retirement assets as well as preserve them.
 Unfortunately, many people are also afraid of the stock market, and potentially losing large sums if they invest directly in the stock market.

 To protect your money in retirement, our view is that investors should focus on asset allocation.
 Proper asset allocation can help align your portfolio to your vision, goals, risk tolerance, and time horizon.
 Our Core4 planning and investment framework is how we help our clients accomplish this.
-The four segments, or pillars, of the Core4 are Peace of Mind Allocation, Public Real Estate, Dividend Stocks, and Mutual Funds and ETFs — asset classes that we believe may help our clients enjoy a better retirement and have more successful investing outcomes.

 Pillar One of the Core4 includes financial tools such as Fixed Indexed Annuities.
-We focus on products that are uncapped, protect principal against loss, participate in the upside of the stock market, and have an annual rest feature.
+We focus on products that are uncapped, protect principal against loss, participate in the upside of the stock market, and have an annual reset feature.

 The Retirement Income Show Logo